 Adapting British Columbia’s natural resource management to a changing climate is important for maintaining the benefits these resources provide to communities and industries in the province.

-- Control activities to ensure sustainability
+- Control or guide activities to ensure sustainability

 - Protect the environment and human health and safety